pblittle/lightning-mcp-server/ARCHITECTURE.md

 - The sanitization system is designed to handle future connection types without code changes

 This approach follows the Open/Closed principle - the system is open for extension but closed for modification.
 When adding new connection methods, sensitive fields will be automatically redacted if they follow recognizable patterns, or new patterns can be added to the existing array of patterns.

+#### MCP Specification Compliance

+The system implements the MCP Specification version `2025-03-26`:

+- Tool definitions follow the schema defined in the specification
+- Server validates all tool inputs and outputs against the schema
+- MCP Inspector 1.7.0 compatibility is maintained
+- Schema validation occurs at startup to catch issues early

 ## Modularity